decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 Once you’re satisfied that everything looks good and is deploying correctly from Netlify, you can proceed to claim your domain name on Netlify and migrate DNS over to Netlify’s name servers.
 After your DNS is fully cut over, you can safely turn off the GitHub Pages site from your repo.

-## Adding Netlify CMS to an Existing Site
+## Adding Decap CMS to an Existing Site

-Netlify CMS itself consists of a [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) built with [React](https://reactjs.org/) that lives in an admin folder on your site.
+Decap CMS itself consists of a [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application) built with [React](https://reactjs.org/) that lives in an admin folder on your site.
 For Jekyll, it goes right at the root of your project.
 It will contain two files:

 ```bash
 admin